Funeral and Memorial Services

-Richard Mitterling, a member of the Pray Funeral Home staff and a minister by training, is a Certified Celebrant who is available to serve families through Pray Funeral Home.
+Laura Cooper, a member of the the Charlotte Community and Pray Funeral Home's staff, is a Certified Celebrant who is available to serve families through Pray Funeral Home.

 We believe that all individuals should have the opportunity to participate in a meaningful ceremony when someone they love dies.
 The time immediately following the death of a loved one is important.
-It is a time of transition from a relationship where the person may have been present at all times in one way or another, to a relationship of memory where they will only be present in the survivors memory.
+It is a time of transition from a relationship where the person may have been present at all times in one way or another, to a relationship where they will only be present in the survivors memory.
 A Celebrant help s families adjust to this transition.